OPanurag/Instagram-Image-Grid-Maker-and-Photo-Uploader/README.md

 !!!
 The script is by default set for 6 row 3 column image division set !!!

-1. Store image file in the 'Images' folder.
+1. Store image file in the 'Images' folder as (name of image should not contain underscores.
+Ideal name examples are img1, random-image, image-11, etc)
-2. Go to 'upload.py' python script and in the 'img' variable rename variable value to you image file's name.
+2. Go to 'upload.py' python script and in the 'filename' variable type in image file's name & in the 'extension' variable type in image extension (ex. jpg, jpeg, webp etc)
 3. After putting name of your file in variable put number of rows (i.e Number of vertical images you want).
 4. After putting row count value, put number of column count (i.e Number of horizontal images, Max value for instagram is 3).
 5. Type in your username of instagram handle in 'user' variable and password in 'passw' variable.